 The Fort Lauderdale Police Department is actively enforcing Anti-Drug Possession Law.
 If a person finds themselves in a position of facing Fort Lauderdale drug possession penalties they should try not to answer law enforcement’s questions with respect to any accusations or allegations.
 Individuals have a Fifth Amendment privilege meaning they have the right to remain silent.
 The burden of proof is on the government and on the police.

-In a scenario where somebody feels that they are a target or the subject of an investigation, or has been contacted by a police officer, he should talk to an attorney before doing or saying anything.
+In a scenario where somebody feels that they are a target or the subject of an investigation, or has been contacted by a police officer, they should talk to an attorney before doing or saying anything.